Following system colour scheme Selected dark colour scheme Selected light colour scheme

 This scheme was rejected as too complex.
 It would also make the free-threading memory layout of PyObject part of the stable ABI, preventing future adjustments.

-Shim for compatibility with CPython 3.14
+Shims for compatibility with CPython 3.14

-The issue that prevents compatibility with Python 3.14 is that with opaque PyObject and PyModuleDef, it is not feasible to initialize an extension module.
+The main issue that prevents compatibility with Python 3.14 is that with opaque PyObject and PyModuleDef, it is not feasible to initialize an extension module.
 The solution, PEP 793, is only being added in Python 3.15.

 It is possible to work around this using the fact that the 3.14 ABIs (both free-threading and GIL-enabled) are “frozen”, so it is possible for an extension to query the running interpreter, and for 3.14, use a struct definition corresponding to the detected build’s PyModuleDef.